enpassant/psmith/README.md

 # psmith
-Simple load balancer for (REST) microservices
+Simple router and load balancer for (REST) microservices